automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Austrosaurus.md

 # Austrosaurus
-## Description: This titanosaur was discovered near a train station.
+## This titanosaur was discovered near a train station.